 - It is a 32-bit binary number representing a specific physical location on the network.

-- Three dots separate this 32-bit number and four blocks we call octets.
-Each octet represents 8 bits or 1 byte, which in turn, if you multiply by 4, will give 8×4=32 bits.
+- Three dots separate this 32-bit number, and four blocks we call octets.
+Each octet represents 8 bits or 1 byte, and when you multiply by 4, it will give 8×4=32 bits.